 Prior to receiving the expanded and rejuvenated TILs, patients undergo myeloablative conditioning with cyclophosphamide followed by fludarabine.
-The TILs are then delivered in a single infusion, followed by administration of up to six doses of interleukin-2.
+The TILs are then delivered in a single infusion, followed by administration of up to six doses of interleukin-2 (IL-2).

 Details from clinical trial

 At the meeting, Dr. Chesney reported details on the 66 patients in the trial.
 They had metastatic melanoma that was progressing on treatment.
-The had received a mean of 3.3 prior lines of therapy.
-All patients had received prior anti–PD-1/PD-L1 agents; 53 had received a CTLA4 inhibitor; and 15 had received a BRAF/MEK inhibitor.
+The mean number of prior lines of therapy was 3.3.
+All of the patients had received prior anti–programmed cell death protein–1 (PD-1) or programmed cell death–ligand-1 (PD-L1) agents; 53 had received a cytotoxic T lymphocyte protein 4 (CTLA-4) inhibitor; and 15 had received a BRAF/MEK inhibitor.

 These patients had a mean of six baseline target and nontarget lesions, and 28 patients had liver and/or brain metastases.

-In all, 24 patients (36.4%) had an objective response, 3 patients had a complete response, and 21 had a partial response.
-There were 29 patients who had stable disease and 9 who progressed.
+Just over a third of patients (24 of 66, 36.4%) had an objective response; three patients had a complete response; and 21 had a partial response.
+In addition, 29 patients had stable disease, and nine experienced disease progression.
 Four patients had not undergone the first assessment at the time of data cutoff.

 After a median follow-up of 28.1 months, the median duration of response was not reached.
-It ranged from 2.2 to more than 35.2 months.
+It ranged from 2.2 to > 35.2 months.

 Since the data cutoff in April 2020, reduction of tumor burden has occurred in 50 of 62 evaluable patients.
 Reductions in the target lesion sum of diameters has occurred in 11 patients.
 In one patient, a partial response converted to a complete response 24 months after infusion, Dr. Chesney noted.